arrayoutofbounds/hcard-generator/README.md

 To improve SEO, the app is using react-snap.
 It pre renderes the app to improve SEO.

+Improved SEO via HTML:

+- Ensure there is a title tag
+- Ensure there is a meta description tag
+- Add alt to any img tags
+-

 ## To Do

 - Improve styled-components to show more readable class names.